 The course will be presented by means of viva voce lectures.
 There is no comprehensive hand-out for the course, and students will be expected to take their own notes during class.
 In lectures, the substantive law will be discussed, leading precedents from the case law will be analysed, and the views of leading academic commentators will be explained.
 Occasionally, students will be expected to explain case law and consider practical questions in class.
 Students are expected to assume responsibility for their learning by reading ahead before each lecture, and consolidating afterwards.
+There is a prescribed textbook for the course.
 Lectures are compulsory.
-A student may not miss more than three lectures without excuse.
-There are no tutorials in this course, but students will be called to voluntary extra classes on an ad hoc basis to receive formative feedback on tests and assignments, and in particular to reinforce problem-solving skills.
+A student may not miss more than five lectures without excuse.
+Voluntary supplemental tutorials are offered on a rotational basis in conjunction with the other Legal Theory Three courses.